solidometall/poc-playwright-api-cognito-auth/README.md

 ## From local environment
-If you want to run tests from your local environment against the sample site, first of all you will need to install project dependencies using maven:
+If you want to run tests from your local environment against the sample site, first of all you will need to install project dependencies:

 `npm install`